 WHY DO WHITE WOMEN APPROPRIATE OTHER CULTURES?

 By now in reading this essay, it is my hope that you might be able to answer this question.
 To not make any assumptions, I want to make it crystal clear.
-Cultural appropriation is the enacting, taking, and using practices and traditions from a non-dominant culture by someone or entities in a more dominant culture and using them in different ways from their original intention, exploiting the practice or tradition by claiming it as your own, honoring the traditions or practices without recognizing and making reparations to the marginalized culture, and capitalizing on a practice or tradition for the financial benefit of the dominant culture identity or entity.
-In short, white people claiming cultural practices and traditions of non-white people and/or financially benefitting from those traditions and practices lies in the dicey and unresolved space of cultural appropriation.
+Cultural appropriation is people from a more dominant culture enacting, taking, and using practices and traditions from a non-dominant culture in different ways from their original intention, exploiting the practice or tradition by claiming it as your own, honoring the traditions or practices without recognizing and making reparations to the marginalized culture, and capitalizing on a practice or tradition for the financial benefit of the dominant culture identity or entity.
+In short, white people claiming cultural practices and traditions of non-white people as their own and/or financially benefitting from those traditions and practices lies in the dicey and unresolved space of cultural appropriation.

 Cultural appreciation is celebrating and supporting different cultural traditions, practices, food, arts, music, etc. where the power dynamic is in the benefit of the source of the culture.
-In other words the people of that culture hold the power in how the culture is shared and are the recipients of the financial exchange.
-Additionally, the narratives of oppression and marginalization are recognized by those who wish to celebrate, support, or enjoy the culture.
+In other words the people of that culture hold the power in how the culture is shared and are recipients of the financial exchange and/or awareness of/mitigation of oppression.
+Cultural appreciation recognizes the oppressed and marginalized narratives by those who wish to celebrate, support, or enjoy the culture.

-The indigenous cultures on the lands of Europe were taken from us due to the tyranny of Christianity.
+The indigenous cultures on the lands of Europe were depleted with the tyranny of Christianity.
 We, as white women, appropriate other cultures because ours was violently taken from our bodies and spirits.
 We lack our own culture when it was stripped from us and we were burned at the stake.
 Our role as wise women, our culture of medicine women, our spiritual practices of giving and caring for the Earth were abolished when the patriarchy came for us, ripped away our Pagan roots and ceremonies, and turned us against each other to save our own lives.

 While it is not our fault that our culture was taken from us in our own genocide, it is our responsibility to reclaim our power and medicine so we can do our part in healing the heart of humanity.
 While we, as white women, can work to understand why we appropriate from other cultures and why we tear each other down due to hundreds of years of emotional wounds in our DNA, we must hold ourselves accountable for the harm these behaviors cause in the present day.